Pathoschild/smapi-mod-dump/source/NPC Adventures/docs/modding/dialogues.md

 companionRecruited  # NPC companion was recruited
 ```

-NOTE: All listed ask&recruit dialogue keys has a variant with suffix `_Spouse` for marriage/spouse dialogues.
+NOTE: All listed ask&recruit dialogue keys has a variant with suffix `_Spouse` or `_Dating` for marriage/spouse or dating dialogues.

 **Example:**